Replacement of animals in research

 Funders’ peer review involves more specialist scientific expertise, but their review tends not to focus explicitly on whether suitable replacements might be available but rather on whether the applicants’ chosen models will allow them to answer the scientific questions posed.

 Where the research is disease focused, the key question for peer reviewers is the relevance of the animal model to the human disease and how likely the results are to translate rapidly into clinical benefits.
-All
+All funders require applicants to justify the need to use animals and their choice of species, but the extent to which this is challenged by reviewers varies between funders.'

-This page was updated on 02 May 2024
+This page was updated on 03 July 2024

 Did you find what you were looking for?